claesiacosta/support_vector_machine-project/README.md

-# Using Support Vector Machine Algorithm
+# Using Support Vector Machines Algorithm